 When completing the annual report, filers must disclose the amount received and sources of payments for:

-provided, in whole or in part, to the filer, spouse or RDP, dependents, or a combination thereof, by a source other than yourself or your own governmental agency (unless one of the exemptions discussed below applies).
+3. Seminars, course fees, educational programs or other training provided, in whole or in part, to the filer, spouse or registered domestic partner, dependents, or a combination thereof, by a source other than yourself or your own governmental agency (unless one of the exemptions discussed below applies).

 As such, the qualifiers in RCW 42.52.010(10)(d) and (f) cited above are not relevant when reporting items received.
 That is, if travel expenses were received beyond what these statutes refer to as "reasonable expenses," the entire amount received for travel is nonetheless reported.
 And, if some person or entity other than a bona fide nonprofit, professional, educational or trade association or charitable institution has paid for educational fees and travel expenses, the actual source of the payment must be reported.
 [These reporting requirements do not constitute authority to accept any item or benefit not permitted by the State Ethics law or any applicable local ethics ordinance.]